World Bank says U.N. goal of halving poverty met

 A breakdown by region, however, shows that just Eastern Europe, the Middle East, and East Asia and the Pacific - which includes India and China - achieved the poverty goal.
 Africa and Latin America are not there yet, the World Bank said.

-At the current rate, the World Bank estimates that by 2015 there will still be about 1 billion people living in extreme poverty, internationally defined as those living on less than $1.25 a day.
+At the current rate, the World Bank estimates that by 2015 there will still be about one billion people living in extreme poverty - internationally defined as those living on less than $1.25 a day.

 The new World Bank data, drawn from 850 household surveys in 130 developing countries, show that the proportion of people living in extreme poverty is now at its lowest since 1981, when the institution began monitoring poverty levels.